ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 With the toolbox, we aim to provide a convenient interface for the generation of source waveforms with desired coupling.
-To set the coupling between sources, you only need to specify the names of sources that should be coupled and the coupling parameters.
+To set the coupling between sources, you only need to specify the names of sources to be coupled and the coupling parameters.
 The waveforms will be then generated automatically to obtain the desired coupling.